Ginkgo Biloba Tree Myths – The Maidenhair Tree

 Can Ginkgo Change Their Sex?

-Others belief that trees can change sex due to environmental stresses.
+Others believe that trees can change sex due to environmental stresses.
 This is mostly a myth, but there is a nugget of truth here.
 There are rare documented cases where a male tree has developed a branch or two that produces female flowers.
 These can be pollinated and produce fruit, but the incidence of this is rare.
 I found no evidence that a whole tree changed sex.

 You can also graft male branches into a female tree to improve fruit production.

-“This partial sex-switching may be one of the ways that ginkgo has cheated extinction for so long. ”
+“This partial sex-switching may be one of the ways that ginkgo has cheated extinction for so long.”

 Is the Fruit Edible?